Iron Deficiency Anemia (IDA)

 This disorder is rarely diagnosed using bone marrow aspiration as the method is rather invasive.
 However, the intensive grading method of assessing marrow iron provides a precise iron status classification especially using Perls’ Prussian blue stain to stain presence of iron.

-Specific biochemical tests for IDA
+Specific biochemical tests for iron deficiency anemia (IDA)

 Specific biochemical tests include low serum ferritin level, low serum iron, increased total iron binding capacity (TIBC) and increased soluble transferrin receptors.